BlaqueDevs/se-assignment-day-4-software-project-management-gabmwendwa/README.md

 #### Create a New Repository:
 -	In the upper-right corner of any GitHub page, click the "+" dropdown menu, and then select "New repository."
 #### Repository Details:
--	###Repository Name:### Choose a clear and descriptive name for your repository.
+-	***Repository Name:*** Choose a clear and descriptive name for your repository.
--	###Description (Optional):### Add a brief description of your project.
+-	***Description (Optional):*** Add a brief description of your project.
 This helps others understand the repository's purpose.
 #### Visibility:
--	###Public:### Anyone on the internet can see your repository.
+-	***Public:*** Anyone on the internet can see your repository.
--	###Private:### Only you and people you explicitly grant access to can see your repository.
+-	***Private:*** Only you and people you explicitly grant access to can see your repository.
 #### Initialize with:
--	###README:### It is highly recommended to select this option.
+-	***README:*** It is highly recommended to select this option.
 This creates a README.md file, which is a standard file for providing information about your project.
--	###.gitignore:### Choose a template for your .gitignore file based on the programming languages or frameworks you'll be using.
+-	***gitignore:*** Choose a template for your .gitignore file based on the programming languages or frameworks you'll be using.
 This file tells Git which files and folders to ignore.
--	###License:### Select a license for your project.
+-	***License:*** Select a license for your project.
 This defines how others can use your code.
 #### Create the Repository:
 -	Click the "Create repository" button.
 ### Important Decisions: